wchang17/js-dc-5/readme.md

 ### Class 04: Functions
+Now that we know how to work with data and control when certain actions are performed by our program, we need a way to encapsulate code so we can reuse it.
+Functions let us write code that will perform an action whenever we ask it to do so.

 #### Learning Objectives
 - Understand what functions are and how, when and why to use them